SpinettaInc/Tupp-Trigger-Library/README.md

 });
 ```

-## API Reference

-### `TuppTrigger.init()`

-Initializes the library and attaches event listeners to elements with the `tupp-trigger` class.

 ## Contributing

 Contributions to the Tupp Trigger library are welcome.
-Please submit pull requests to the GitHub repository.

 ## License